 Online DNP - Clinical Experience

 Precepted clinical experiences are individually arranged by students.
 Students can complete clinical experiences in a local community with an approved preceptor and clinical site.
 Students should be prepared to travel to a clinical site.
 Students must also be prepared to work around the availability of the clinical site and preceptor.
 Particular days and times for clinicals cannot be guaranteed.
 Post-BSN DNP students will complete between 1,040 and 1,310 clinical hours upon graduation.
-For plans of study prior to Fall 2012, each clinical course requires 135 precepted hours, which averages to nine hours per week.
-For plans of study beginning in Fall 2012, clinical courses require 180 precepted hours (about 12 hours per week) and 270 precepted hours (about 18 hours per week.)
+A clinical course requires varying clinical hours, anywhere from 180 - 225 per semester (12 - 18 hours/week).
 Students working full-time during the program should understand that time and priority must be devoted to clinicals.

 For Post-MSN students, a minimum of 1,000 practicum hours are required upon graduation, including those precepted clinical hours earned during their MSN program.
 A minimum of 300 precepted clinical hours will be required in the Post-MSN DNP plan of study.
 Students entering the program with less than 640 precepted clinical hours from their MSN program will be required to obtain additional clinical hours during residency.